SnowSzn/rgss-script-editor/README.md

   - The relative path within the project's folder where all back ups will be saved.
 - `rgssScriptEditor.external.scriptsFolder`
   - The relative path within the project's folder where all scripts will be extracted.
+- `rgssScriptEditor.external.extensionLogFileFolder`
+  - The relative path within the project's folder where the extension log file is created.
+- `rgssScriptEditor.external.gameLogFileFolder`
+  - The relative path within the project's folder where the game log file is created.
+- `rgssScriptEditor.external.scriptsCompileFolder`
+  - The relative path within the project's folder where the compiled scripts bundle file is saved.
 - `rgssScriptEditor.gameplay.gameExecutablePath`
   - The relative path to the game executable inside the project folder.
     - You can change this option to allow MKXP-Z executable to be launched.